autocontracts/permissioned-blocks/whitepaper.md

 }
 ```
 <p align="center">
-<b>Claims</b> - claims asserted by the requestor in JSON format.
+<b>Claims</b> - The first section of the token are claims asserted by the requestor in JSON format and then Base64Url encoded.
 </p>

 <p align="center">
 <img src="/images/digital-signing.png">
 <br>
-<b>Digital Signing</b> - The public key of the requestor is used to generate a digital signature of the claims.
+<b>Digital Signing</b> - The second section of the token is the digital signature of the claims.
+The public key of the requestor is used to generate a digital signature of the claims.
 An Ethereum account is derived by an associated public key.
 </p>

 ## Permissioned Blocks Authorisation